FbW36/17-PB-math-object-mixed/README.md

 let names = 'Alex Max Tommy'

-Write program to picking random name from names.
+Write program to print random name from names in the following format 'Hallo ' and the random name.

 ------#######----------------